The story of the biggest German pop band

 The year 1998 brought the first "greatest hits" album.
 Peter and AnNa thought that after 6 years of their musical activity it was time to pick up the best tracks and release them on the album called "Alles Gute".

-The first single promoting the forthcoming the best of album was released at the beginning of March and contained a new song "Herzenschöner" which was even re-recorded in English as "Heart's Desire" and added as a bonus on this CD-single.
+The first single promoting the forthcoming the best of album was released on March 2nd, and contained a new song "Herzenschöner" which was even re-recorded in English as "Heart's Desire" and added as a bonus on this CD-single.
 The single entered the German chart at the end of March where it stayed for 9 weeks reaching #34.
-The English recording was done for the Eurovision just in case the group would win and it is available on on the single.
+The English recording was done for the Eurovision just in case the group would win.

 Eurovision